 Mapping It Out

 You’re probably wondering if the town you live in is being affected by PFAS contamination.
-An interactive map created by the EWG and the Social Science Environmental Health Research Institute at Northeastern University is now said to be “the most comprehensive resource available to track PFAS pollution in the United States.”
+An interactive map created by the EWG is now said to be “the most comprehensive resource available to track PFAS pollution in the United States.”

-Overall, 43 states tested positive for contaminated drinking water.
 If you look at the map, right away you’ll likely notice that certain areas actually contain clusters of water systems that tested positive for PFOS, PFOA or another contaminant.
-States with notable clusters include California, Michigan, New Jersey, New York and North Carolina.
+States with notable clusters include California, Michigan, New Jersey, Ohio, Colorado, New York and North Carolina.

 Check out the EWG Interactive Map: PFAS Contamination In the U.S. to see more information about where you live and to spread this link around so more people can be aware of possible contamination in their area.